jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

-Q1: How do I incorporate a General/CPlusPlus class file into a Cocoa project?
+Q1: How do I incorporate a CPlusPlus class file into a Cocoa project?
 I tried the Play Thru sample, but as  soon as I include the header file in the Cocoa project file, I get errors on the first 3 lines of the class declaration in the header file. ('class' is an error, '{' is an error, '}' is an error)

 ----

-Is the file being compiled as General/ObjectiveCPlusPlus?
+Is the file being compiled as ObjectiveCPlusPlus?
 Try changing the extension to .mm.
 If you take C++ and stick it in a .mm file, it should compile to exactly the same code.
 If you take Objective-C and stick it in a .mm file, it should compile to almost identical code, with the only change being mangling of function name symbols.

 ----